philoserf/philoserf.github.io/README.md

 #### github: [@philoserf][1] | email: <mark@philoserf.com>

 Mark is a human being, being human.
-He lives in  a small town near Grand Rapids Michigan.
+He lives in Rockford, Michigan.
+He has lived in Jamestown, New York; Lilburn, Georgia; Dublin, Ohio; Edmonds, Washington; and a few U.S. Army bases.
 Mark lived in Italy for a year in the early 1980s and Turkey for a year in the early 1990s.
 He earned a degree in political science at The University at Albany, State University of New York.

-Mark works on improving technological systems, services, and processes for a leading fashion retailer in Seattle, USA.
-In the past he has worked for Samsung’s Cloud Native Computing Team; wrote and supported APIs for Nordstrom mobile applications; supported ESPN.com for The Walt Disney Company; supported information systems and information security for dental and medical insurance companies; served as both an enlisted airborne infantryman and a U.S. Army officer; and held a few more less noteworthy positions too.
+Mark works on improving technological systems, services, and processes for Subsplash and its Ultimate Engagement Platform, supporting churches and ministries.
+He worked for Nordstrom writing application programming interfaces for mobile applications and as a site reliability engineer; he did researched and developed on the Kubernetes platform for Samsung’s Cloud Native Computing Team; he supported ESPN.com for The Walt Disney Company, and supported information systems and information security for dental and medical insurance companies.
+He served as both an enlisted airborne infantryman and a U.S. Army officer.

-Mark served four years on the board of his local public library, including one year as its president.
-He served five years on the advisory board of a regional writers’ conference where he helped to recruit, select, and schedule presenters and keynote speakers.
+Mark served four years on his local public library board, including one year as its president.
+He served five years on the advisory board of a regional writers’ conference to recruit, select, and schedule presenters and keynote speakers.
 He has also served as an officer on the executive committee of a few volunteer nonprofit organizations.

 _The views expressed here are his own.
 They are not endorsed, approved, or reviewed by any other person or organization._